Handbook home

 Overview

 The subject introduces students to social policy and provides a foundation for future inquiry.
-The first half of the course introduces students to historical and contemporary welfare frameworks, concepts of social equity and theories of care.
-It also identifies different welfare approaches from the global north and south, and considers processes of policy making and reform.
-The second half of the course introduces innovative responses to complex disadvantage and exclusion that are more inclusive, deliberative and devolved.
+Students explore historical and contemporary welfare frameworks, concepts of social equity and theories of care.
+The subject captures different welfare approaches from the global north and south, and actively engages students in the steps of policy making and reform.
+Students also consider innovative responses to complex disadvantage and exclusion that are more inclusive, deliberative and devolved.
 These models include social impact bonds, place-based approaches and co-design/co-production.
-The assessment tasks for this subject prepare students to contribute to social policy development and implementation by focusing on a chosen social policy topic and using critique, theoretical frameworks and persuasive advocacy techniques to develop social policy proposals.
+Through a combination of theoretical analysis and practical application, the subject prepares students to contribute to social policy development and implementation.

 Intended learning outcomes